 Digital and Offline Marketing in Arts and Culture

-- to foster the skills in marketing planning
+- to build students’ skills in marketing planning for arts and culture organizations

-- students are expected to know and apply key definitions, concepts and theoretical approaches of marketing theory;
+- student knows and is able to apply key definitions, concepts and theoretical approaches of marketing theory to arts and culture organizations

-- students are expected to be able to develop a marketing plan and ultimately judge the success of the marketing strategy and its implementation
+- student is able to develop a marketing plan for an arts and culture organization and ultimately judge the success of the marketing strategy and its implementation

 - The Context of Arts Marketing.
 Marketing Planning.Cultural policy and arts marketing.
-Some key dilemmas for arts marketing.
-The arts marketing environment.
+State support for the arts.
+Some key dilemmas for arts marketing: amateur vs professional arts, accessibility vs excellence, ethics in the arts, etc. The arts marketing environment.
 Marketing strategy formation process.
-SOSTAC model.
+Analysis – Decisions – Outcomes.
+Definitions of a marketing plan.
+The SOSTAC model.
 Situation analysis.
-Objectives.
+SWOT, PEST, 5 forces and other instruments.
+Some digital instruments for analyzing online presence.

 - Class & HW activitiesThe types of assignments may be the following: case studies, problem-solving exercises, implementation of digital and offline marketing instruments and tools, presentation on a particular marketing topic, critical analysis of a scientific article, etc.

-- Peer Review of ProjectsThe students prepare a peer review of the marketing plan report created by a fellow group.
+- Peer Review of ProjectsIn groups, the students prepare a peer review of the marketing plan report created by a fellow group.

 - Alina Wheeler.
 (2017).
 Designing Brand Identity : An Essential Guide for the Whole Branding Team: Vol. Fifth edition.
 Wiley.